 We are overwhelmed with the amount of love and support you all have shown us!
 I wish I could THANK each and everyone of you in person!
 Thank you for making this journey a little less stressful for us !

 Rians Journey with CDKL5:

 At the end of March my husband and I had to go through our own genetic testing to see if Rian had something called CDKL5.
-We did not get the results back until middle of April, luckily right before our journey to Boston with Rian.
+We did not get the results back until middle of April.
+Our results came back negative which meant that Rian was diagnosed with this disorder.
 As we received this heart wrenching news that our daughter had this monster of a disorder, we new that Rian was going to a good place where she would get the best care possible.

-CDKL5 is a rare X-linked genetic disorder that results in severe neuro-developmental impairment and early onset, difficult to control seizures.
+CDKL5 is a rare X-linked genetic disorder that results in severe neurodevelopmental impairment and early onset, difficult to control seizures.
 CDKL5 stands for cyclin-dependent kinase-like 5, and is a gene located on the X chromosome.
+It is a protein that our brains make for us to function, and Rian's brain does not have that ability to make that protein.
 Most of the children affected by the CDKL5 disorder suffer from seizures that begin in the first few months of life.
 Most cannot walk, talk or feed themselves, and many are confined to a wheelchair.
-Some may have scoliosis, visual impairment, gastrointestinal difficulties, respiratory and sleep problems.
+Some may have scoliosis, visual impairment, gastrointestinal difficulties, respiratory, sleep problems and severe developmental delay.

 We would be grateful for any support during this journey ahead of us.
 If you would like to donate directly to the International Foundation for CDKL5 Research you can go to www.CDKL5.COM/Donate/

 Can’t donate?
 Please share.
 Even a quick share on Facebook can help.